darkylmnx/CustomConfirm/README.md

 });
 ```

+- `confirmed (Boolean)` : as the name says it, it contains whether the user confirmed or not.
+- `target_element (Element)` : represents the element that was clicked and that triggered the dialog (check the demo page).

 ### API options

-**C2** is developer-friendly, you can overide the default texts by passing options.
+**C2** is developer-friendly, you can override the default texts by passing options.

 Here's the full list of the available options :
 - `title (String) (default: 'Confirm dialog')` : To set the **Title** text